OCA/server-tools/user_threshold/README.rst

 A field has been added to all companies, which allows you to define the max number of users that the company can have.

-The following environment variables are available for your configuration
+The following environment variables are available for your configuration ease:
-pleasure:

 | Name | Description |
 |------|-------------|
-| USER_THRESHOLD_HIDE | Hide all threshold settings and default the exempt users to those definied by the USER_THRESHOLD_USERS variable
+| USER_THRESHOLD_HIDE | Hide all threshold settings and default the exempt users to those defined by the USER_THRESHOLD_USERS variable
 | USER_THRESHOLD_USER | White list of users who are exempt from the threshold.